 3. What is the process to apply for financial assistance?

-The application form and recommendation form are available here, or by contacting our Diversity Committee.
-All forms must be signed, dated, and submitted by e-mail, or post by Friday, November 8, 2019 (EXTENDED deadline).
-Scholarships will be awarded, and recipients notified by November 2019.
-As part of the application process, applicants must obtain a recommendation from one of the following individuals: a CSMG committee member at one of our collaborating organizations; a campus coordinator for our Young Leaders Initiative; or a diocesan director in a related area like social action, human life & dignity, or cultural/disability concerns.
-Email applications and endorsement forms to firstname.lastname@example.org.
-Direct CSMG-DOI questions to Donna Grimes or Dulce Gamboa, Co-Chairs of the CSMG Diversity Committee.
-Contact Donna at email@example.com or Phone: 202-541-3178.
-Contact Dulce at firstname.lastname@example.org or Phone: 202-688-1092.
+Scholarships will be awarded, and recipients will be notified by mid-December 2024.
+As part of the application process, applicants must include references from two of the following individuals: a CSMG Committee member at one of our collaborating organizations; a campus coordinator for our Young Leaders Initiative; or a diocesan director in a related area like social action, human life & dignity, or cultural/disability concerns.
+Email the completed application to @email.
+Please direct CSMG-DOI questions to Madeline Watkins and Yolanda Taylor-Burwell, Co-chairs of the CSMG-DOI Committee.
+Contact Madeline at @email or Phone: 202-541-3035.
+Contact Yolanda at @email or Phone: 202-541-3152.

-Individuals are urged to fund their participation to the fullest extent possible through their own resources.
+Individuals are urged to fund their participation as fully as possible through their own resources.
 Scholarship awards may be applied to cover the cost of registration and/or hotel accommodations.
-The CSMG Diversity Committee does not extend scholarships to cover transportation or incidental expenses.
+The CSMG-DOI Committee does not extent scholarships to cover transportation or incidental expenses.

-5. When should I register for the Gathering if I need financial assistance?
+5. When should those needing financial assistance register for the Gathering?

-Applicants will be notified of the status of financial assistance requests by November 2019.
+Applicants will be notified of the status of financial assistance requests by mid-December 2024.

 6. How can CSMG collaborating and sponsoring organizations assist this initiative?

-Identify leader(s) from diverse ethnic, racial and/or disability groups, and encourage them to attend CSMG.
+Identify leader(s) from diverse ethnic, cultural, and/or disability groups, and encourage them to attend CSMG

 Check the box during online registration for CSMG to indicate your interest in supporting this initiative.

-Give a financial or in-kind donation to support CSMG's Diversity Outreach Initiative.
-Collaborating and sponsoring organizations may discuss contribution options by contacting Ivone Guillen (Phone: 202-541-3373).
+Give a financial or in-kind donation to support CSMG's Diversity Outreach Initiative and the scholarship program.
+Collaborating and sponsoring organizations may discuss contribution options by contacting Yohan Garcia at @email or Phone: 202-541-3373.

 U.S. Conference of Catholic Bishops; Ad Hoc Committee Against Racism, Department of Justice, Peace & Human Development